Cogitate-consortium/cogitate-msp1/coglib/fmri/readme.md

 # Sample data and demo

 Sample data, used to run a demo of the analysis pipeline, can be found [here](https://keeper.mpdl.mpg.de/d/ec345ac7b65e490cb59d/). fMRI data from four subjects (two per data collection site) are provided.
-After downloading the data, a list of subjects (`participants_fMRI_QC_included_demo_sesV1.tsv`) can be found in `./bids/`.
 We provide bids converted data (in `./bids/`) as well as preprocessed data (in `./bids/derivatives/fmriprep/` and `./bids/derivatives/freesurfer/`).
 We also provide data quality measures that can be found in `./bids/derivatives/mriqc/`.

-In order to run the demo, besides editing the scripts so that the bids paths point to the downloaded data, if a script uses `subjects = get_subject_list(bids_dir,subject_list_type)` to get the list of subjects to be used, please set `subject_list_type = 'demo'`.
+In order to run the demo, besides editing the scripts so that the bids paths point to the downloaded data.
+A list of subjects for the demo (`participants_fMRI_QC_included_demo_sesV1.tsv`) can be found in `./bids/`.
+If a script uses `subjects = get_subject_list(bids_dir,subject_list_type)` to get the list of subjects to be used, please set `subject_list_type = 'demo'`.
+If instead a script loads the subjects' list directly, please point the script to the abovementioned list.

 # fMRI data pipeline overview